delta-12/CAVeTalk/README.md

    `git submodule update --init --recursive`

-3. Navigate to the `nanopb` directory
+2. Make the script to generate the Protobuf payloads for C with `nanopb` executable.

-   `cd tools/nanopb`
+   `chmod +x tools/nanopb/generate.sh`

-4. Run the `generate` script to generate the Protobuf payloads for C with `nanopb`.
+3. Run the `generate` script to generate the Protobuf payloads for C with `nanopb`.
 This step requires Python3 to be installed.

-    `./generate`
+    `./tools/nanopb/generate.sh`

 ### C++